King Mihai I of Romania

 by Scott Mehl © Unofficial Royalty 2014

-King Mihai of Romania
+King Mihai I of Romania – photo source: Romanian Royal Family Website

 King Mihai I of Romania (also known as Michael) was born on October 25, 1921, in a chalet on the grounds of Peleş Castle in Sinaia, Romania.
 He is the only child of King Carol II of Romania and his second wife, Princess Helen of Greece and Denmark.
 When he was just four years old, his father renounced his own right to the throne, and Mihai became the heir apparent to his grandfather King Ferdinand.
-Upon the King’s death on July 20, 1927, Mihai took the throne as King of Romania.
+Upon King Ferdinand’s death on July 20, 1927, Mihai took the throne as King of Romania.
 Because of his age (not yet 6 years old), a regency council was established, led by Mihai’s uncle, Prince Nicolas.

 In June 1930, in a coup d’état engineered by Prime Minister Iuliu Maniu, Mihai’s father returned to Romania, declared his earlier renunciation invalid, and was proclaimed King by the Romanian Parliament on June 8th.
 Mihai was ‘demoted’ to Crown Prince.
 However, unhappy with King Carol II’s actions and policies, on September 6, 1940, another coup d’état took place, this time under Prime Minister Ion Antonescu, and Carol was forced to formally abdicate.
 Mihai was once again King of Romania.